 South Saharan Social Development Organization (SSDO) – Enugu State

-South Saharan is a duly registered non-profit organization in Nigeria, with a primary focus of equipping young women, youth and children with the social, health, economic, educational and political skills needed to survive and compete favorably in a vastly changing and urbanizing sub Saharan Africa.
-Since its inception in 2001, South Saharan has become a viable platform for many young women and men to learn about and explore their femininity and masculinity in a non-destructive, mutually reinforcing and respectful manner that empowers them to exploit their full citizenship.
+SSDO is a duly registered non-profit organization in Nigeria, with a primary focus of equipping young women, youth and children with the social, health, economic, educational and political skills needed to survive and compete favorably in a vastly changing and urbanizing sub-saharan Africa.
+Since its inception in 2001, SSDO has become a viable platform for many young women and men to learn about and explore their femininity and masculinity in a non-destructive, mutually reinforcing and respectful manner that empowers them to exploit their full citizenship.
 For more information, please visit www.southsaharan.org

 The Centre for Public Education and Mobilization for Development in Nigeria (CEPAD-NIGERIA)- Adamawa State